MajdImar/Reading.md/calss-02.md

 - There is just one string operator: the+ symbol.
 It is used to join the strings on either side of it.
 # chapter4 **Decisions and Loop** :
 - Conditional statements allow your code to make decisions about what to do next.
+- operators :
+1. logical operators
+2. comparison operators
 - Comparison operators (===, ! ==, ==, ! =, <, >, <=, =>)  .
 - Logical operators allow you to combine more than one set of comparison operators.
+- 1.If statement it evaluates a condition, if the condition evaluates to true, any statement in the subsequent code block will be executed.
+2. IF Else Statements